CONSUMER MEDICINE INFORMATION

 Tell your doctor if you notice any of the following and they worry you:

-The above list includes the more common and mild side effects of Somidem.
+The above list includes the more common side effects of SOMIDEM.

-Consumption of alcohol can also increase the risk of such behaviours.
+Consumption of alcohol can also increase the risk of sleep walking and other related

 This risk is also increased if you take more than the recommended dose.